ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 Sanction Policy (Req) | Apply appropriate sanctions against workforce members who fail to comply with the security policies and procedures of the covered entity.
 Information System Activity Review (Req) | Implement procedures to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports.

-Provata Health, Inc. has a risk management policy that defines the risk analysis and risk management process.
+Provata Health has a risk management policy that defines the risk analysis and risk management process.
 This policy is operationalized with processes to conduct regularly risk assessments.
 Provata Health uses NIST800-30 and 800-26 for performing risk analysis.
 Our policy begins with an inventory of all Provata Health systems, mapping of where ePHI is processed, transmitted, or stored, identification of threats, risks, and likelihood, and the mitigation of risks.
 Policies address risk inherent within the environment and mitigating the risk to an acceptable and reasonable level.

 Provata Health has a Sanction Policy that has sanctions for employees not adhering to certain policies, and for specifically violating HIPAA rules.